A THEATRE PODCAST

 Freelancers Make Theatre Work have partnered with Curtain Call to produce a series of podcasts all about the Freelancers that really do make theatre work.

-You can listen to the current episodes below but please do subscribe tp The Curtain Call Podcast so you get each episode direct to your device when they are released.
+You can listen to the current episodes below but please do subscribe to The Curtain Call Podcast via Apple podcasts, Spotify, Google or wherever you get your podcasts so you get each episode direct to your device when they are released.

 Each episode is available via all your favourite podcast providers and the Broadway Podcast Network.